SyncholisticMG/gh/chapter2/workspace.md

 losing or gaining potentials on the journey of your soul.
 People often meet their guides and guardians and others they have met during their lifespan.
 In order for it to be considered a near death experience the body has to still go through the trauma of it.
-It is when the aura somewhat pops in a metaphorical sense and the initially contained life force start excuding the body.
+It's when the aura somewhat pops in a metaphorical sense and the initially contained life force start excuding the body.
-After that pop there is this vacuum of energy where the body must produce more chi and maintain it to stay alive.
+After that pop There's this vacuum of energy where the body must produce more chi and maintain it to stay alive.
 The last breaths are using up the body’s last alchemical fuel from birth.
 In the NDE the brain loses the interconnectivity with the organs whilst the organs still remain a part of the hologram.
 The *I am*ness begins to disintegrate its technological structure and you go back to the Ocean of Awareness where you may have lasting attachments to who you have been in previous lifetimes.
 This can trigger life reviews and direct healings of the body connecting you back into the original blue print of health.
 Some people have visions of all different places and spaces of potentialities to refill the soul’s capacity.
-Going through this transcendence phase it is vital to maintain that auric bubble around themselves to not drain out their life force energy  There are times when you come back from a NDE as an educated illuminated being meaning the other side taught you something very specific.
+Going through this transcendence phase it's vital to maintain that auric bubble around themselves to not drain out their life force energy  There are times when you come back from a NDE as an educated illuminated being meaning the other side taught you something very specific.
-It is a change in spiritual contracts, with a new set of DNA based coded purposes.
+It's a change in spiritual contracts, with a new set of DNA based coded purposes.
 This is not necessarily a walk in experience as walk ins are extremely rare and often get misidentified with NDEs.

 Q: Is it true to say that we are leaving time & space when going through a NDE?
 Yes, with a NDE you are leaving the timespace equation as you are moving into the Ocean of Awareness and then from there you come back.
-Once you lose connection to the organs and it is just the vagus nerve and the spinal column reporting data the body has gone through enough shut down to facilitate that.
+Once you lose connection to the organs and it's just the vagus nerve and the spinal column reporting data the body has gone through enough shut down to facilitate that.
 What essentially happens is that you are disconnected from the hologram because you are not supported by the aura anymore.
 You can’t maintain that internal energy flow, it just keeps flowing out of the body.